 The items below are a list of constraints related to the GoGoGrocery application and OpenXcell:

-The application must run in most popular devices as customers and drivers will have varying types.
-For example: iPhone and Android.
-OpenXcell will must create an application that runs efficiently and fairly between each device.
+The application must run on the most popular devices as customers and drivers will have varying types.
+For example iPhone and Android.
+OpenXcell will create an application that runs efficiently and fairly between each device.

 Over time, costs will increase due to upgrading and maintaining the system to make sure the application will always run as intended.